geekdevs/sftw/README.md

 Assumes you have installed SFTW via Composer in your project `myproject` with a `bin-dir` value of `scripts`.

-Define one migration class - extending `Dws\Db\Schema\AbstractChange` for each schema change you wish to implement.
+Dor each schema change you wish to implement, define a migration class - extending `Dws\Db\Schema\AbstractChange`.
 For example:

 ```
 /*